What is a fantasy album?

 The Green Album features a wide range of music styles — from folk rock and pop to hard rock and reggae — to make the ultimate sound of the 1970s, with more brass and swagger than ever before.

-Beatles Solo Fantasy – The Blue Album
+Beatles Solo Fantasy - The Blue AlbumBeatles Solo Fantasy – The Blue Album

 The Blue Album, released in the immediate aftermath of John Lennon’s murder, echoes the turmoil of the times as America swung to the right, and represents a musical transition from happier times to deeply blue circumstances.

-How to create a fantasy album
+What makes a fantasy album great?

 A fantasy album should be plausible, such as a collective effort of different artists, or an alternative to an artist’s real album.
 The artists must have been available at the times and places of the recordings.

 I discourage collections of outtakes of real albums, mostly because the songs should be readily available, and because it’s not a “concept” for a fantasy.
-Someone should invent another idea for outtake albums (not “fantasy album”).
+(Someone should invent another idea for outtake albums, not “fantasy album”).